 Final walk-through and closing day

-Once you’ve been approved for a mortgage (which usually takes 30-40 days) and all other contingencies; have been met a closing day will be scheduled.
-The average time to close on a house in NYC once you have a fully executed contract is 30 (if buying all-cash) to 90 days (if financing).
-The actual closing date won’t be agreed to until about two weeks in advance.
-As part of the closing, a final walk-through of the apartment will be conducted, either on the day before or on closing day.
-This will ascertain whether all agreed-upon repairs have been made, that the seller has vacated the property and the house is in the order you expected.
+Once you’ve been approved for a mortgage (which usually takes 30-40 days) and all other contingencies, have been met, a closing day will be scheduled.
+The average time to close on a house in NYC once you have a fully executed contract; 30 (if buying all-cash) to 90 days (if financing).
+The actual closing date won’t be agreed until about two weeks in advance.
+As part of the closing, a final walk-through of the apartment will be conducted, either on the day before or on the closing day.
+This will ascertain whether all agreed-upon repairs have been made, that the seller has vacated the property, and the house is in the order you expected.

 On the closing day, each party involved will be present.
-This includes the sellers, buyers, their attorneys, a representative from the title company and your mortgage lender.
+This includes the sellers, buyers, their attorneys, a representative from the title company, and your mortgage lender.
 As the buyer, you’ll need to bring the remaining funds required to close the deal.
 You’ll then be asked to sign the legal documents.
-These fall into two categories; between you and the lender regarding the terms and conditions of your mortgage and those between you and the seller who transfers ownership of the home to you.
+These documents fall into two categories between you and the mortgage lender.
+Included are the terms and conditions of your mortgage.
+Also, between you and the seller who transfers ownership of the home to you.

-In the end; you’ll hand over checks for the remaining balance and closing costs, and you’ll receive a Deed of Trust, Certificate of Occupancy and keys to your new home.
-Becoming a homeowner in NYC is a long process that comes with plenty of roadblocks.
+In the end, you’ll hand over checks for the remaining balance and closing costs; you’ll receive a Deed of Trust, Certificate of Occupancy, and keys to your new home.
+Becoming a homeowner in New York City is a long process that comes with plenty of roadblocks.
 But with the right people by your side and enough preparation, you’ll breeze right through it.